-Yes, yes, yes.
-It erases the stink of the prequels, but the film still misses the same opportunities and suffers many of the same mistakes as the prequels.
+It erases the stink of the prequels, but the film misses the same opportunities and makes many of the same mistakes.

-The film succeeds mostly by restoring the overall tone and spirit of the original series, and provides just enough visual invention and drama to keep the ball rolling.
-But just barely.
+The film succeeds mostly by restoring the overall tone and spirit of the original series.
+It provides just enough visual invention and drama to keep the ball rolling, but just barely.

-Yes, it’s great to see Han, Chewie, Leia, C-3P0, R2-D2, and when he finally arrives, Luke.
+Yes, it’s great to see Han, Chewie, Leia, C-3P0, R2-D2, and Luke when he finally appears.
 Yes, the dialogue is snappy and humorous at times.
 Yes, there are some great battle sequences.
 Yes, BB-8 is adorable.
 Yes, it’s got a little of that old Star Wars feeling.

-But I can’t help but think that not only does it feel like too much of a rehash, it falls short on character and story development and fails to add anything truly new to the franchise.
+Not only does it feel like too much of a rehash, it falls short on character and story development.
+Most disappointingly, it fails to add anything truly new to the franchise.
 Star Wars may go down in history as a popcorn special effects spectacle, but it doesn’t get enough credit for being a successful human drama.
 Just as Lucas dropped this ball in the prequels, Abrams is also guilty of under writing his new heroes and half-assing the political drama in which he inserts us.

 Rey, on the other hand, has none of these things.
 She lives completely alone.
 She has no guidance, no support and was presumably abandoned early in life and forced to survive in a hostile desert environment with limited access to food and water.
-Yet not only does she have fully developed language and social skills and is in stunningly good health, she has advanced fighting, piloting, and technical skills.
+Not only does she have fully developed language and social skills, she is in stunningly good health.
+She also has advanced fighting, piloting, and mechanical skills.
 And we’re to believe she acquired these simply by being a scavenger.
+Right.

-Luke spends an entire goddamn film training on a shithole planet with Yoda riding his ass just to learn enough discipline to even use a lightsaber.
-When he finally faces Vader, it’s dramatic because you knew what Luke had to overcome within himself and even then, he almost gets himself killed.
+Luke spends an entire goddamn film training on a shithole planet with Yoda just to learn enough discipline to even use a lightsaber.
+When he finally faces Vader, it’s dramatic because you knew what Luke had to overcome within himself.
+Even then, he almost gets himself killed.
 Rey goes through no comparable journey of emotional or skill development.
 She’s good at everything and acquired these skills without work, guidance or emotional growth.

-Give me a fucking break, Abrams.
-This is not a plausible character.
-This is the Strong Female Character taken to a cartoonish extreme.
-Rey is definitely a Mary Sue, and even if feminists are pleased, the film suffers because of it.
+Give me a break, Abrams.
+Not only is this an implausible character, it runs roughshod over the pillars of the mythology.
+This is the #STRONG Female Character taken to a cartoonish extreme.
+Rey is definitely a Mary Sue, and even if feminists are pleased the film suffers because of it.
 Suck it in and cope, feminists.

 Listen, guys.
 Military power of the kind to which you’re accustomed can only be amassed through taxation and budget deficits made possible by central bank monetary inflation.
-You’re not going to get too far by nuking every goddamn planet in the system, assholes.
+You’re not going to get too far by nuking every goddamn planet in the system.
 Chill out a little.

-We accept that the Resistance are Good and the First Order are Bad, but Abrams missed another opportunity by failing to spell out in greater detail where the moral fault lines lay and the political principles for which the Resistance fought.
+We accept that the Resistance are Good and the First Order are Bad.
+However, Abrams missed another opportunity by failing to spell out in greater detail where the moral fault lines lay and the political principles for which the Resistance fought.

 Overall, it’s about as good as I could have hoped.
-Not a complete catastrophe, but still short of the ingredients that made the original soar: mythic human drama and invention.
+Not a complete catastrophe, but still short of the mythic human drama and invention that made the original soar.